Shakthi-lakshmanan-2006/KodeKloud_devops_challenge/Day 63.md

 1. Forgetting to include the namespace in YAML files.
 2. Typing wrong labels or selectors (they must match exactly).
-3. Missing `nodePort` when creating the NodePort services.
+3. Missing `nodePort` when creating the NodePort service.

 ---
 ![Screenshot 2](assets/Screenshot%202025-10-05%20203024.png)